 She ended up extending two more days.
 (Wow.)

 Another woman came for three weeks and walked 10 miles a day.

 Like I said, fasting is different for everyone.
 In fact, while each of my long fasts has had similarities, my process, struggles, and epiphanies are different each time, too.

-What Does Research Show the Benefits of Fasting Are?
+What Does Research Show the Benefits of Water Fasting Are?

 There are a host of health benefits that result from giving your body and your digestive system a break.

 I was first handed a bibliography of books on fasting by Thomas Lodi, M.D., when I was on a worldwide research tour of 19 clinics, studying non-toxic cancer treatment.

 Lodi feels that fasting for 30 days is the best thing a cancer patient can do.
 Those books on fasting are found in the References section below.

 Some disagree.
 In fact, Valter Longo, Ph.D., who specializes in fasting and in oncology in his research, feels that fasting while doing chemo is highly effective, protective of healthy cells, but he says that in both animals and human studies, he’s never seen fasting alone turn cancer around.